Freeman on the Land and challenges to the legality of Council Tax

-You do not have a choice as to whether you are liable for council tax and being a 'freeman' does not exempt anyone from paying council tax.
+You do not have a choice whether you are liable for Council Tax and being a 'freeman' does not exempt anyone from paying Council Tax.

 - Local Government Finance Act 1992

 - The Council Tax (Administration and Enforcement) Regulations 1992

 - The Council Tax (Demand Notices) (England) Regulations 2011

 Any queries you may have around the legality of legislation should be made with a qualified legal professional, not to the council.

 On occasion the council receives correspondence advising of old, outdated laws which remove an individual's liability or requirement to pay Council Tax.
 There are many forums and templates on the internet regarding the above issues and we would advise anyone to use caution if drawing on these for advice.